Agriculture

 • Pradhan Mantri Kisan SAMPADA Yojana (PMKSY)- The objective of PMKSY is to supplement agriculture, modernize processing and decrease Agri-Waste.

-• Production Linked Incentive Scheme for Food Processing Industry (PLISFPI)- This is a central scheme that helps support the creation of global food manufacturing champions corresponding with India's natural resource endowment and supporting Indian brands of food products in the international market.
+• Production Linked Incentive Scheme for Food Processing Industry (PLISFPI)- This is a central scheme and helps to support creation of global food manufacturing champions corresponding with India’s natural resource endowment and support Indian brands of food products in the international market.

-Frequently Asked Questions On Agro-based Industries in India: Where Farming meets Excellence
+Frequently Asked Questions On Agro-based Industries in India: Bridging the Gap Between Agriculture and Economy

 1. What are Agro based industries?

-Agro-based industries are industries that use agricultural products as raw materials for manufacturing.
+Agro-based industries are the industries that use agricultural products as their raw materials for manufacturing.

 Rice and Dal Mills, Textile Mills, Fertilizer and Pesticide Unit, and Diesel Engines are some examples of different types of Agro-based industries in India.